 Add coleslaw mix and stir to combine.
 Add salt and pepper to taste.
 Refrigerate until ready to serve.

-After the cook, remove pan and buns from Suvie.
+After the cook, remove pan from Suvie.

 Place each bun on a plate, divide sloppy joes between the four buns.
 Serve with a scoop of coleslaw and enjoy!